Even the most talented metal fabricators may struggle to churn out a winning part if you make the production process hard for them.

-Even though roll forming can produce many shapes that stamping and other forming techniques cannot, complex profiles add to tooling costs and may slow down run speeds.
-Profiles that get full contact with the roll tool surfaces are the least expensive to produce.
+Even though roll forming can produce many shapes that stamping and other forming techniques cannot, complex metal profiles add to tooling costs and may slow down run speeds.
+Profiles that get full contact with the tool surfaces are the least expensive to produce.
 (The most basic example would be a flat sheet with a flat roller above and below.)

 Taking this advice can further increase production speed -- a hallmark of roll forming to begin with.